 - Parents will be notified of the outcome of the screening and their child’s assigned intervention group.

-- Applicants should be prepared to commit to two evening session per week.
+- Applicants should be prepared to commit to bi-weekly session on Tuesday and Thursday evenings.

 - Please note that all Reading Intervention sessions will be held online via Microsoft Teams.

 - There will be no sessions during University of Calgary holidays.